在讀學生常見問題(以下只提供英文)

 A

 Please refer to the study scheme for the graduation requirements.
 Students are required to complete 24 units (8 courses) for graduation.
-We strongly advise that you should not enroll in more courses than the number required.
+We strongly advise that you should not enrol in more courses than the number required.
 Kindly note that each course has a limited quota, other students will not be able to register or add/drop enough courses if you occupy unnecessary seats.

 A